-In March, we met with a palliative care doctor, nurse and social worker at Roger’s House who provide support through the perinatal hospice to families in our situation.
 From the Roger’s House website: “The Perinatal Hospice is an innovative program offered collaboratively by Roger’s House and the Children’s Hospital of Eastern Ontario (CHEO) Palliative Care Outreach Program.
-It is a model of family centered care for families whose babies are likely to die before, during or shortly after birth.
+It is a model of family-centered care for families whose babies are likely to die before, during or shortly after birth.
 It includes comprehensive support from the time of diagnosis through the birth and death of the infant, and into the postpartum period.
-Central to the services provided are the development of a specialized birth plan, legacy building and memory making as well as ongoing bereavement support for families and siblings.”
+Central to the services provided in the development of a specialized birth plan, legacy building, and memory-making as well as ongoing bereavement support for families and siblings.”

 Our son, Aaron Isaiah Robert Peters Samulack was born four weeks early on Father’s Day, June 19 2016.
 He came fast.
 We barely made it to the hospital in time.
 Jodi, our wonderful doula and friend, drove us to the front door, although she went backward through the roundabout.
 The time stamp on her parking ticket was 9:10am.
 Aaron was born breech at 9:29am.
 Aaron did not let out a big cry we could not tell if he was breathing.
 It didn’t look like it because the breaths were so small, but he was.
 He had immediate skin-to-skin and delayed cord-clamping.
 We had 100 precious minutes with Aaron Isaiah Robert Peters Samulack.
 Our older son Gabriel met him, as did his Nana and Papa, plus via webcam his Grandma and Grandpa and aunts and uncles.